trofi/trofi.github.io.gen/posts/287-nix-and-guix-for-gentoo-in-2023.md

 So far none of the above is implemented in Gentoo.
 <https://bugs.gentoo.org/899582> tracks the problem.

-Thus to make `nix` work I had to work around in statically built `busybox` instance used by `nix-daemon` for initial build environments.
+Thus, to make `nix` work I had to work around in statically built `busybox` instance used by `nix-daemon` for initial build environments.

 I took the path of supplying (unusable) stubs for missing symbols as: